labd/go-commercelayer-sdk/api/docs/PATCHAdjustmentsAdjustmentId200ResponseDataAttributes.md

 `func (o *PATCHAdjustmentsAdjustmentId200ResponseDataAttributes) UnsetAmountCents()`

 UnsetAmountCents ensures that no value is present for AmountCents, not even an explicit nil
+### GetDistributeDiscount

+`func (o *PATCHAdjustmentsAdjustmentId200ResponseDataAttributes) GetDistributeDiscount() interface{}`

+GetDistributeDiscount returns the DistributeDiscount field if non-nil, zero value otherwise.

+### GetDistributeDiscountOk

+`func (o *PATCHAdjustmentsAdjustmentId200ResponseDataAttributes) GetDistributeDiscountOk() (*interface{}, bool)`

+GetDistributeDiscountOk returns a tuple with the DistributeDiscount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDistributeDiscount

+`func (o *PATCHAdjustmentsAdjustmentId200ResponseDataAttributes) SetDistributeDiscount(v interface{})`

+SetDistributeDiscount sets DistributeDiscount field to given value.

+### HasDistributeDiscount

+`func (o *PATCHAdjustmentsAdjustmentId200ResponseDataAttributes) HasDistributeDiscount() bool`

+HasDistributeDiscount returns a boolean if a field has been set.

+### SetDistributeDiscountNil

+`func (o *PATCHAdjustmentsAdjustmentId200ResponseDataAttributes) SetDistributeDiscountNil(b bool)`

+ SetDistributeDiscountNil sets the value for DistributeDiscount to be an explicit nil

+### UnsetDistributeDiscount
+`func (o *PATCHAdjustmentsAdjustmentId200ResponseDataAttributes) UnsetDistributeDiscount()`

+UnsetDistributeDiscount ensures that no value is present for DistributeDiscount, not even an explicit nil
 ### GetReference

 `func (o *PATCHAdjustmentsAdjustmentId200ResponseDataAttributes) GetReference() interface{}`